izacpack/allocation-instrumenter/README.md

 This is a Java agent written using the [java.lang.instrument][] API and [ASM][].
 Each array allocation in your Java program is instrumented with code to check the size of the array being allocated.
 If the array is above a certain size, a stack trace is printed.

+The array element count to trigger the stack trace is indicated as a parameter to the agent.